frappe/erpnext/.github/CONTRIBUTING.md

 ###Good practices:

 * You should rebase your branch with the branch you plan to make a Pull Request to as often as you can.
-* Your commit messages should be Pull Requestecise and explain exactly what the commit does.
+* Your commit messages should be precise and explain exactly what the commit does.
 Same goes for the Pull Request title.
 * When making a PR make sure that all your code is committed properly by checking the diffs.
 * If you're working on different things at the same time, make sure you make separate branches for each.
 * Don't create new DocTypes unless absolutely necessary.
 If you find that there is a another DocType with a similar functionality, then please try and extend that functionality.